Deploy a Node.js application with PM2 and Nginx

 yarn tsc

-A folder named build will be created with the transpiled code.
-Now we can run the application with Node.js:
+A "build" folder is generated with the JavaScript code.
+Run the application with Node.js:

 node build/index.js

-The code still works as expected now we want to deploy it on the VPS.
+The code still works as expected; let's deploy it on the VPS.

-Package the project and copy it to the server
+Package and upload the project to the server

-The build contains only the index.js, but if you zip it and run it on the server, it will not work because the dependencies don't exist, so we will add the package.json and the yarn.lock.
+The "build" folder contains only the index.js, but if you zip it and run it on the server, it will not work because the dependencies don't exist, so we will add the package.json and the yarn.lock.

 cp package.json yarn.lock build